slalom-ggp/dataops-project-template/tools/README.md

    - dbt        # Config files and scripts for DBT (Data Build Tool)
    - gradle     # Config files and scripts for Gradle (Build Automation)
    - meltano    # Config files and scripts for Meltano (Web UI)
+   - spark      # Config files and scripts for Spark
 ```